Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/shapecollection/addmathshape/_index.md

 ---
 title: addMathShape
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/shapecollection/addmathshape/
+url: /php-java/aspose.slides/shapecollection/addmathshape/
 ---

-## addMathShape(float x, float y, float width, float height)  function
+## addMathShape(float x, float y, float width, float height)  method

  Creates a new Autoshape tuned from default template to math content and adds it to the end of the collection.